 SO WHAT DID THEY ACTUALLY SAY IN THE HISTORY BOOKS?

 Well, there’s a problem.
 You can’t even use history as a reliable guide to what was being used, because there weren’t reliable methods of identifying plants, either as to genus or species.
 Now that really didn’t seem to matter much to historical societies, because society was willing to accept a great deal of risk in the treatment of disease.
 I mean, they couldn’t really treat much of anything effectively, so if the patient died as a result of treatment, well, that was something that could be tolerated.
+If they didn’t, the treatment got the credit (sort of like today, actually).

 BUT DID THEY WORK?

 Well, not so’s you’d notice.
 The historical record is also rather sobering when it comes to considering the question of whether herbal and botanical products are effective medicines.
 Historically, herbal and botanical medicines were not responsible for any measurable improvement in human health.
-In 1900, human life expectancy was 45 years; however, in 1996 it was 76.1 years.
+In 1900, human life expectancy was 45 years; however, by 1996 it was 76.1 years.
 These dramatic changes were largely due to clean water, vaccination and the ability to control infections via pharmacology, and not due to a lack of plants.

 SUMMING IT UP